Kansas rising electric rate-making process favors utilities

 WICHITA, Kan.
-(KSNW) – An independent review of Kansas’ rising electricity prices shows the process that determines rates favors utilities over consumers and could be improved.
+(AP) – An independent review of Kansas’ rising electricity prices shows the process that determines rates favors utilities over consumers and could be improved.

 According to the Kansas News Service, lawmakers concerned that electricity prices were no longer competitive with neighboring states requested the study by London Economics in a bill passed during the 2019 legislative session.